Platform

 HTTP API

-The default integration path for products, backends, and workflow engines that need the hosted control plane without a local mount.
+Usually the best place to start for products, backends, and workflow engines that want hosted sessions without a local mount.

 gRPC services